-3.2.5 Vegetables, rice, potatoes and pasta are not routinely salted when cooking: 1 point
+3.2.5 Vegetables, rice, potatoes and pasta are not routinely salted when cooking

-To achieve this point, no salt may be added to any vegetables, rice, potatoes or pasta when they are cooked.
+To achieve these points, no salt may be added to any vegetables, rice, potatoes or pasta when they are cooked.

 Too much salt has been shown to cause high blood pressure, which can lead to strokes, heart problems, diabetes and other health problems.